-widely held that land is indivisible per se and that it belongs to everyone.
-Ownership was seen as being born/claimed when natural resources were shaped into commodities through human labour.
-One of the first historical proposals of universal basic income was formulated by Thomas Paine.
-It derived from a realisation that since it is not possible to divide land for a constantly growing population, people must be compensated with some form of wealth that is indivisible by principle.
+NTIL THE EARLY modern era, it was widely held that land is indivisible per se and that it belongs to everyone.
+Ownership came about when natural resources were shaped into commodities through human labour.
+One of the first historical proposals of a universal basic income was formulated by Thomas Paine.
+It derived from a realisation that because it is not possible to divide land for a constantly growing population, people must be compensated with some form of wealth that is indivisible by principle.
 Therefore, wealth created through land should be divided among everyone.